simboden/BVtkNodes/docs/BVTKNodes.rst

 Please check this list first though:

 * Read through these docs first, and view examples in :ref:`ug_nodes`.
+* Note the new **Update Mode** option located in the Inspect Panel.
+This global option dictates what triggers node updates.
+See also :ref:`whats_new`.
 * Run **Force Update Upstream** on the final *VTK To Blender Mesh* node to update the preceding nodes.
 * For time dependent data, try to change frame number in Blender